premitlaw/frontend/demo-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## APP is dockerized

+how to build:

+`docker build -t IMAGE_NAME:TAG .`

+how to run:

+`docker run -d -e PORT='3000' -e APIHOST='http://192.168.0.1:3000' -p 3000:3000 IMAGE_NAME:TAG`

+port nad apihost are env vars and can be set to any suitable value for tests purpose.